Unique maximum independent sets in graphs on monomials of a fixed degree: Concluding remarks

 It is easy to see Conjecture~\ref{conj:1} and Conjecture~\ref{conj:period} both hold when $n=1$ and $n=2$.
 Since $G_1(d)$ is always just a single point we find that $\a_1(d) = 1$ for all $d \geq 0$.
 We see that $\a_2(2k) = 1$ and $\a_2(2k+1) = 2$ for all $k \geq 0$ since $G_2(d)$ is the path graph on $d+1$ vertices.
 Theorem~\ref{thm:triangle} and Theorem~\ref{thm:4} affirm Conjecture~\ref{conj:1} for $n = 3$ and $n = 4$ respectively.
 Howroyd's Conjecture~\ref{conj:AH} is exactly Conjecture~\ref{conj:period} for $n = 3$ with $N = 9$.

-The sequence $\{a_4(d)\}_{d \geq 0}$ begins
+The sequence $\{\a_4(d)\}_{d \geq 0}$ begins

-while the sequence $\{a_5(d)\}_{d \geq 0}$ begins
+while the sequence $\{\a_5(d)\}_{d \geq 0}$ begins

 which is as far as we could compute in each sequence.
 Further computation for $n \geq 4$ would be valuable in testing both conjectures in this section.
-Such computation seems difficult and could interesting in its own right.
-It is easy to computer $\a_n(d)$ for any $n \geq 1$ with $d \in \{0,1,2\}$.
+Such computation seems difficult and could be interesting in its own right.

+In order to prove a result similar to Theorem~\ref{thm:triangle} or Theorem~\ref{thm:4} for the next case of $n=5$ it would be very helpful to have a formula for $\alpha_5(d)$ similar to the known formula for both $\alpha_3(d)$ and $\alpha_4(d)$.
+However, we are not aware of any such formula.
+The values of the sequence $\{\alpha_5(d)\}_{d \geq 0}$ are